National Wildlife Refuge

 |Visit the Refuge's Web Site:

 Environmental Education has been a continuing effort of the refuge since its establishment in 1937.
-Currently 3,500 to 9,500 students are reached through Turnbull's environmental education and outreach programs.
-Over 85 school groups (K-12) from Spokane County and surrounding areas have participated in the program.
-Trained facilitators provide spring field trips, conduct classroom and outdoor activities on the Refuge and provide outreach through fairs, expos, and in-class presentations.
-Spring field trips at the refuge are available from April 1 to June 14 to students in grades K-12.
-Night hikes are offered from summer through the late fall to allow participants to view the realm of nocturnal wildlife.
-Please phone for dates and times of night hikes.
+Currently 6,000 to 9,000 students are reached through Turnbull's environmental education and outreach programs.
+Annually, over 90 school and civic groups from Spokane County and surrounding areas have participated in the program.
+Refuge staff and trained facilitators provide spring and fall field trips, conduct classroom activities off Refuge during the winter, and provide outreach through fairs, expos and other events throughout the year.
+Facilitated field trips for students K-12 are available from April 1 to mid-June and from late September through early November.
+The winter outreach programs are available from November 1 to April 15.
+Night hikes are also offered from summer through the late fall to allow participants to view the realm of nocturnal wildlife.
+Please contact the Refuge for scheduling all field trips and any other environmental education activities.

-In our 2,200-acre public use area, there are many opportunities to view wildlife.
+In our 3,190 acre link here, there are many opportunities to view wildlife.

 The refuge is open daily during daylight hours.
 The office is open open 7:30 a.m. to 4:00 p.m., Monday through Friday, year around.
 The Public Use Area with auto tour is open daylight hours, seven days/week, year around.
-The Friends of Turnbull NWR Store and Environmental Education Classroom is open March 15 - September 28, 11:00 am - 4:00 pm Saturdays and Sundays only.
+The Friends of Turnbull NWR Store located in the new Complex Headquarters is open April 1 - October 31, 11:00 am - 4:00 pm Saturdays and Sundays only.

 A daily entrance pass is required from March 1- October 31 at $3.00/car.
-Visitors can also purchase an annual Refuge Pass for $12.00 at the Refuge Office.
-Other passes acceptable for entrance include the Golden Eagle Pass, Golden Access Pass, Golden Age Pass, and the current Federal Duck Stamp.
+Visitors can also purchase an annual Refuge Pass for $15.00 at the Refuge Office.
+Other passes acceptable for entrance include the current Federal duck Stamp ($15), Interagency Annual Pass ($80), Interagency Senior Pass ($10), and the Interagency Access Pass (No Charge).
 All passes are available at the refuge headquarters.

 Private vehicle - $3.00